MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/04-configure-meetings-highly-sensitive-protection.md

 - Highly sensitive meetings where attendees participate and interact with the presenters
 - Highly sensitive presentations where attendees don't interact and are just viewing the presentation

-restrict who can bypass the lobby, who can present, and who can record.
-You can restrict additional actions as well if your organization requires it.
+#### Highly sensitive meetings

-The following table describes which actions we'll restrict for sensitive meetings and where those settings are configured.
+For highly sensitive meetings, we'll restrict who can bypass the lobby, who can present, when participants can chat, and we'll block copying from the meeting chat.
+We'll also enable end-to-end encryption and watermarking for shared video and content.
+Because we're using watermarks, meeting recording will be disabled.

-Highly sensitive meetings
+The following table describes which actions we'll restrict for highly sensitive meetings and where those settings are configured.

 |Feature|Setting|Location|Enforced|
 |:------|:------|:-------|:-------|